klean2050/cvi-eye-tracking/README.md

 cd cvi-eye-tracking && pip install -r requirements.txt
 ```

 We do not provide `.asc` files or image stimuli.
 If you have access to the data, modify the respective path parameters at `utils.py`.
-You can run a sample experiment by running:
+You can run a sample experiment using the following command:

 ```
 python main.py